cobbler/cobbler.github.io/_dynamic/manuals/developer/1_-_Patch-process.md

 within reason.

 -   always use under\_scores, not camelCase
--   always spaces, not tabs
+-   always four (4) spaces, not tabs
 -   avoid one line if statements
 -   keep things simple -- make sure everyone can read and     understand your code -- avoid "magic" such as very complex list comprehensions.
 The audience for Cobbler     includes folks with a wide range of programming skills and